dezzyboy/bitshares-core/README.md

 **NOTE:** Versions of [Boost](http://www.boost.org/) 1.58 through 1.69 are supported.
 Newer versions may work, but have not been tested.
-If your system came pre-installed with a version of Boost that you do not wish to use, you may manually build your preferred version and use it with BitShares by specifying it on the CMake command line.
+If your system came pre-installed with a version of Boost that you do not wish to use, you may manually build your preferred version and use it with X4Trade by specifying it on the CMake command line.

 Example: ``cmake -DBOOST_ROOT=/path/to/boost .``

-**NOTE:** BitShares requires a 64-bit operating system to build, and will not build on a 32-bit OS.
+**NOTE:** X4Trade requires a 64-bit operating system to build, and will not build on a 32-bit OS.

-**NOTE:** BitShares now supports Ubuntu 18.04 LTS
+**NOTE:** X4Trade now supports Ubuntu 18.04 LTS

-**NOTE:** BitShares now supports OpenSSL 1.1.0
+**NOTE:** X4Trade now supports OpenSSL 1.1.0

 **After Building**, the `witness_node` can be launched with: